Max Stalling

 Max Stalling is a Texas country music singer-songwriter.

 Early life

 Stalling is from Crystal City.
 He attended kindergarten through high school in Carrizo Springs.
 He studied at Texas A&M University, where he earned an undergraduate and a master's degree in Food Science.
+He was also a member of the Texas A&M University Corps of Cadets, serving as commander of Company A-1 his senior year.
 It was in graduate school that Stalling first picked up the guitar and began dabbling with songwriting.
 After college, Stalling moved to Dallas, where he entered the corporate world.
 He first worked for Campbell-Taggart Baking Company in product development and then for Frito-Lay as a research scientist.
 Once in Dallas, Stalling discovered the vibrant music scene of North Texas.